Getting Started

 • Ensure wheelchair accessibility and companion seating in addition to multiple outlets for laptops or other electronic aids.
 Electronic presentation slides should be shared with attendees, either via email or posted to an event or departmental webpage.
 Any video/audio files should also include captioning.

 There is no expectation that all event planning committees will be experts at all cultural competencies at all times.
-However, it is expected that when faced with any uncertainty regarding diversity, equity, and inclusion, planners will do their own research and reach out to university offices and student groups for expertise, guidance, and resources:
+However, it is expected that when faced with any uncertainty regarding diversity, equity and inclusion, planners will do their own research and reach out to university offices and student groups for expertise, guidance and resources:

 WVU